 - a.
-Erect and maintain such signs, lights, barricades or other traffic control devices as deemed appropriate to maintain or control traffic along the affected routes or detour routes on NC DOT maintained highways. - b.
-Monitor and report road conditions.
+Erect and maintain such signs, lights, barricades or other traffic control devices as deemed appropriate to maintain or control traffic along affected routes or detour routes. - b.
+Monitor and report on road conditions.

-8. NC DEPARTMENT OF LABOR (NCDOL)
+9. NC DEPARTMENT OF LABOR (NCDOL)